echronos/echronos/components/mpu-armv7m/docs.md

 - All tasks are, in addition, granted *read-only access to the code segment*.
 Note that this means tasks are not prevented from running code that does not belong to them[^mpu_code_segment].

-- Tasks *may still make RTOS 'system calls'*, which now result in a switch to privileged mode, execution of the call, and a return to the next schedulable task in usermode.
+- Tasks *may still make RTOS 'system calls'*, which now result in a switch to privileged mode, execution of the call, and a return to the next schedulable task in user mode.

 - Any *protection faults cause the `fatal_error` handler to be called* with the protection fault error code.